 Merrill Lynch Wealth Management is the branded name for the wealth management division of Bank of America Corporation.
-The division offers, among other services, registered investment advisory services to individual investors, as well as high net worth investors, businesses, pension plans and other institutions.
-Its team of nearly 27,000 investment advisory employees is spread across more than 3,200 offices nationwide and responsible for more than $962 billion assets under management (AUM).
+The division offers, among other services, investment advisory services to individual investors, including those who are high net worth individuals, as well as to businesses, pension plans and other institutions.
+The firm also acts as a broker-dealer.

 New York, NY 10036

 All information included in this profile is accurate as of September 16, 2021.
 For more information, please consult Merrill Lynch Wealth Management’s website.

 Merrill Lynch Wealth Management is the brand within parent company Bank of America Corporation that provides investment and wealth management services.
 Bank of America Corp. agreed to purchase Merrill Lynch and its over 16,000 financial advisors in 2008 in the depths of the financial crisis.
 The combined firms created the largest brokerage business in the country at that time.

 However, each firm’s origins go back much further than that.
 Bank of America’s history traces back more than 240 years, while the Merrill brokerage shop opened its doors on Wall Street in 1914.

 Today, Merrill Lynch Wealth Management’s investment advisory business is formally registered with regulators under the names Merrill Lynch, Pierce, Fenner and Smith Incorporated, as well as Managed Account Advisors, LLC.
 The former is licensed as a broker-dealer as well.
 The firm has over 36,000 employees, more than 27,000 of whom perform investment advisory functions.